alex-sumy-ua/eventium-backend/README.md

 ✅ Spring Security implement full authentication using the Spring Security framework for secure communication between the backend API and frontend Android app

 ## 💼 License

-This project is for educational/demo purposes only.
-MIT-style license can be added if publishing publicly.
+This project was developed as a one-month individual contract for Northcoders.
+It is intended for educational and demonstration purposes only, but it is fully functional application and can be used for the purposes described in the Project Summary.
+If publishing publicly, you may consider adding an open-source license (e.g., MIT) after discussing with the stakeholders.

 ## 📅 Author